 How to Apply EQ in Email Marketing

 At first glance, it may seem that EQ might be better applied to someone’s personal life or to your interactions with colleagues, but think about how important communication with your executives and subscribers is.
 We all know how important the technical side of email marketing is, from email deliverability and email authentication, to why DMARC record is important and why we need to track email bounce rates.
 What may not be as obvious, however, is how emotional intelligence can have a large impact on the messages you send to both your superiors and your clients.

 Showing vulnerability and asking questions can be very difficult due to assumptions and discomfort, especially for those that feel the effects of imposter syndrome and feel like they should already know all the answers.
 Many studies, however, show that asking questions is an extremely important exercise for both personal and professional growth and encourage approaching the concept of asking questions in this way:

-Beat that imposter syndrome and just ask your question because you can’t gain new knowledge if you don’t communicate the obstacles you face in your everyday work.
-Reach out to people in your network to help clarify concepts you may not be sure on.
+- Ask about the things that you don’t know about – Beat that imposter syndrome and just ask your question because you can’t gain new knowledge if you don’t communicate the obstacles you face in your everyday work.
+Reach out to people in your network to help clarify concepts you may not be sure about.
 Whether you are new to some deliverability aspects, email content, or technical sides of email marketing, don’t assume that you are asking something obvious and will be looked at as an underqualified worker.

 Listen to Listen, Not to Respond